-Be inspired by Easter Mantel decorations from a 1850s farmhouse.
-This frugal farm girl only buys her Easter decor on clearance or after season sales.
+Be inspired by Easter Mantel decorations from an 1850s farmhouse.
+This frugal farm girl only buys her Easter decor on clearance or after-season sales.
 Check out the ideas and ways to save this holiday.

 We moved into our Farmhouse two years ago.
 So this will be my second Easter coming up.
 Farmhouse decorating is trendy right now.
 The best part is you can do it any way you like.

 My favorite way to decorate for Easter and every holiday is on a budget.
 I HAVE To get a deal on the home decor I buy.